MaherKSantina/MSAutoView/README.md

 Each view will have its own xib file and swift file.
 The xib file will contain the view hierarchy, and the swift file will hold the logic for this view.

+`MSAutoView` is a subclass of `UIView`.
+When creating a class that inherits from `MSAutoView`, it automatically finds the corresponding xib and adds it as a subview.
+It also creates top, bottom, left and right constraints for the subview to hold it in place.

+**Note: The view in the xib should not have constraint ambiguity or it would not show properly**

 ## Usage
 ### Minimal Configuration
 #### Storyboard